tntim96/JSCover-samples/README.md

 ## What you need:
 * Java (minimum 1.8)
 * Maven 3
-* [Chrome, FireFox (gecko) and InternetExplorer drivers for Selenium](https://www.seleniumhq.org/download/) and [PhantomJS](http://phantomjs.org/) for the WebDriver examples.
+* [Chrome, FireFox (gecko) and InternetExplorer drivers for Selenium](https://www.seleniumhq.org/download/) for the WebDriver examples.
 These should be on the executable path.

 To run all tests:
 `mvn verify`